- Academic Regulations

 A student may withdraw from a course only with the permission of the instructor in the following circumstances:

-1. In a course in which students are assigned substantial presentations, a student may withdraw within two weeks of his or her assigned presentation only with the written permission of both the instructor and the associate dean.
+1. In a course in which students are assigned substantial presentations, a student may withdraw within two weeks of their assigned presentation only with the written permission of both the instructor and the associate dean.

 2. In a clinical course, after the third week of the course a student may withdraw only with the permission of the instructor.